arriyam/arriyam/README.md

 - 👯 I’m currently in a study term
 - 💬 Have a couple hours to spare…?
 Come chat with me about Computer Science.
-- 📫 How to reach me: thushenam@gmail.com
+- 📫 How to reach me: thushenam@gmail.com or thushenarriyam@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Loves Apple products but has an Android phone.